PREOPERATIVE INSTRUCTIONS

 Warfarin (Coumadin) is stopped 5 days

-Over-the-counter pain relievers: Ibuprofen (Advil, Motrin), Naproxen (Aleve), other NSAIDs like meloxicam.
+Over-the-counter pain relievers can increase bleeding: Aspirin, Goody Powder, Excedrin, Ibuprofen (Advil, Motrin), Naproxen (Aleve), other NSAIDs like meloxicam.

 Stop at least 7 days before

-Bring a full list of CURRENT medications and supplements with you to your appointment.
+Bring a full list of CURRENT medications and supplements with you to your appointment—LET US KNOW IF YOU ARE IMMUNOCOMPROMISED AND DON’T HEAL WELL (ON CANCER THERAPY OR STEROIDS)

 Medication list (including prescription and over-the-counter).